 The AP says the “bathroom bill” cost North Carolina $3.76 billion.
 The real damage is likely much, much higher.

 The AP yesterday released an analysis indicating that reaction to North Carolina’s discriminatory HB2 – the “bathroom bill” – cost the state a staggering $3.76 billion in lost business, projected over 12 years.
 That’s a remarkable hit to economy, but as I read the full details of how the AP arrived at that number, I can’t help wondering just how badly they underestimated the true damage that former governor “One Term” Pat McCrory and the rest of the jackals in the state GOP caused NC.

-Have a look at the WaPo article linked above, then consider: Continue reading “HB2 cost NC a lot more than $3.76B”
+Have a look at the WaPo article linked above, then consider: Read more